-The Stony Brook Med-Peds program is a 4-year, integrated program that is divided up into thirteen (13) 4-week blocks per year.
-Our residents complete all of their intern requirements during their first year of the residency.
-We have organized the curriculum to provide trainees with a good balance of inpatient and outpatient experiences so that our graduates excel at providing care to people of all ages in multiple settings.
-However, we are always fine tuning our program, and seek the resident’s input in finding new and innovative ways to enhance the educational mission of our program.
-The curriculum has been designed to meet or exceed the requirements set by the ACGME and is designed to maximize the learning experience of the med-peds resident at Stony Brook.
+The Stony Brook Med-Peds program is a 4-year, integrated program that is divided into thirteen (13) 4-week blocks per year.
+Our residents complete their intern requirements during the first year of the residency.
+We have organized the curriculum to provide trainees with a good balance of inpatient and outpatient experiences so our graduates excel at providing care to people of all ages in multiple settings.
+However, we are always fine tuning our program and seek the resident’s input in finding new and innovative ways to enhance the educational mission of our program.
+The curriculum has been designed to meet or exceed the requirements set by the ACGME and is designed to maximize the learning experience of the Med/Peds resident at Stony Brook.

 Your Residency Experience